-• Vehicles which block the access or egress of others

-- Parking in one location in excess of seven (7) days without permission (resident students excepted) - Parking of a non-conventional vehicle without the Chief of Police's approval - Unauthorized parking in Handicap Zone - Excessive unpaid violations - Parking which creates a hazard - Blocking a loading, dumpster, or delivery gate, dock or area - Emergency situations where safety, life or property is threatened - A vehicle which creates a hazard by remaining on campus.
+- Vehicles which block the access or egress of others - Parking in one location in excess of seven (7) days without permission (resident students excepted) - Parking of a non-conventional vehicle without the Chief of Police's approval - Unauthorized parking in Handicap Zone - Excessive unpaid violations - Parking which creates a hazard - Blocking a loading, dumpster, or delivery gate, dock or area - Emergency situations where safety, life or property is threatened - A vehicle which creates a hazard by remaining on campus. - Abandoned vehicles or those that are not roadworthy

-If you believe your car has been towed, please contact the University Police Department at 281.649.3314.
+If you believe your car has been towed, please contact the University Police Department at 281-649-3314.